flancian/garden/Open Letter to Jigme Rinpoche.md

     I have been reading about the [[Karma Kagyu]] school and the [[Karmapa]].
 I find it inspiring how the Karmapa is engaged in vegetarianism and environmentalism, and the efforts of [[Shamar Rinpoche]] in the field of [[Buddhism and democracy]] seem very much aligned with my values.

+    I would like to tell you a bit more about me.
+I am a Staff Reliability Engineer, meaning an IT/computer person.

     May you be happy!
 May you be free from suffering!
 May you shine for the benefit of beings!